Mixed Eulerian numbers and Peterson Schubert calculus: Mixed -Eulerian numbers

 admits an $T$-action which is induced from the natural $T$-action on the flag variety $G/B$ (\cite[Proposition~2]{dMPS}).
-It is known that $\X_{\Phi}$ is a toric variety (\cite[Theorem~11]{dMPS}).
-More precisely, the associated fan of $X_\Phi$ consists of the Weyl chambers.
-This can be realized as the noramal fan of the weight polytope $P_\Phi(\chi)$ associated to a regular weight $\chi$.
+It is known that $\X_{\Phi}$ is a toric variety which corresponds to the normal fan of the weight polytope $P_\Phi(\chi)$ associated to a regular weight $\chi$ (\cite[Theorem~11]{dMPS}).
 The toric variety $\X_{\Phi}$ is smooth and its complex dimension is $n=\rank(\Phi)$ (\cite[Theorem~6 and Corollary~9]{dMPS}).

 To each weight $\chi$ we can assign a line bundle\footnote{We take the $B$-action on the product $G \times \C_\chi$ such that $[g, z]=[gb,b^{-1}z]$ for $g \in G, z \in \C_\chi, b \in B$ in the quotient.} $L_{\chi}=G \times_B \C_{\chi}$ over the flag variety $G/B$ where $\C_{\chi}$ is the one-dimensional $B$-representation via $\chi:T \to \C^{\times}$ by composing with the canonical projection $B \twoheadrightarrow T$.
 We also denote the restriction $L_{\chi}^*|_{X_{\Phi}}$ by the same symbol $L_{\chi}^*$ when there are no confusion.
 By abuse of notation, for the fundamental weight $\varpi_i \in \Lambda \ (1 \leq i \leq n)$, we denote by